 Thermal monocular devices are used by firefighters, law enforcement personnel, hunters, rescue workers and in various other fields.
 These devices detect the presence of humans and animals by mapping a heat signature.

-Although many monocular models are available, it may be hard for you to narrow down to the one that is right for you.
-This guide lists the key factors that should affect your choice and help you find a monocular that fits your need.
+Many monocular models are available on the market, making it hard for you to narrow down to the one that is right for you.
+This guide lists the key factors that should affect your choice and help you find a monocular that fits your needs.

 The most important factor to consider when buying a thermal monocular is its intended use.
-Do you intend to use the device for nighttime hunting of hog or coyote or other animals?
+Do you intend to use the device for nighttime (hog or other animals) hunting?
 Is the monocular intended for scanning the premises of your home to ensure security?
 Or is it going to be utilized for other surveillance and scanning purposes?

-Your intended use will determine what type of monocular will best suit you.
+Your intended use will determine what type of monocular will suit you best.
 For instance, a monocular for home security doesn’t need a significant detection distance.

 But when you are hunting outdoors and using a monocular, you will need a good detection distance in order to discern the target precisely.